Optimization for the propagation of a multiparticle quantum walk in a one-dimensional lattice: Appendix: Details of the derivation

 \end{proof}

-\begin{lemma} When swapping the last bit in $i$ with one of the first $n-1$ bits, iff. the last bit $s_{n}$ swaps with the bit where the corresponding bit in $j$ is $0$, the state is unchanged.
+\begin{lemma} When swapping the particle corresponding to the last bit with the one corresponding to one of the first $n-1$ bits, the state is unchanged if and only if the particle corresponding to the last bit is swapped with the particle corresponding to the bit position where the corresponding bit in $j$ is $0$.

 \end{lemma}

 \begin{proof}